matskr/forex-shark/README.md

 forex-shark
 ===========

-A semester project in Silverlight for Windows Phone 7.
+A semester project in Eclipse for Android.